bitwarden/contributing-docs/docs/architecture/deep-dives/state/index.md

 ### `SingleUserState<T>`

-`SingleUserState<T>` behaves very similarly to `GlobalState<T>` where neither will react to active user changes and you instead give it the user you want it to care about up front.
-Because of that `SingleUserState<T>` exposes a `userId` property so you can see the user this instance is about.
-It also has an interesting way it can interact with `ActiveUserState<T>`, if you have pointed `SingleUserState<T>` at user who happens to be active at the time calling `update` from either of those services will cause an emission from both of their `state$` observables.
+`SingleUserState<T>` behaves very similarly to `GlobalState<T>` where neither will react to active user changes and you instead give it the user you want it to care about up front, which is publicly exposed as a `readonly` member.

+Updates to `SingleUserState` or `ActiveUserState` handling the same `KeyDefinition` will cause eachother to emit on their `state$` observables if the `userId` handled by the `SingleUserState` happens to be active at the time of the update.

 ## Migrating